 The aim of the Arctic SDI is to provide politicians, governments, policy makers, scientists, private enterprises and citizens in the Arctic with access to geographically related Arctic data, digital maps and tools to facilitate monitoring and decision making.

 Important data sets are produced and distributed by many stakeholders – public and private sector – and most of it can be geographically referenced.
 A spatial data infrastructure provides tools for data distributors to ensure that their geospatial data is easier for users to access, validate and combine with other data.
 The Arctic SDI provides such an infrastructure and its development is facilitated by the National Mapping Agencies of the eight Arctic Countries.

 The Arctic SDI has made significant strides in advancing the priorities of its 2015-2020 Arctic SDI Strategic Plan.
-Significant accomplishments building on strategic priorities are highlighted in the 2015-2017 Biennial Report that covers:
+Significant accomplishments building on strategic priorities are highlighted in the Arctic SDI_2017 – 2019 Biennial Report_2019.

 Building an Arctic Spatial Data Infrastructure requires an ongoing development of the common understanding of the concept and a thorough understanding of needs and requirements among the stakeholders.
 Thus it will be possible to set the strategic direction for what dataset to develop and share and how to define the role of the thematic data providers.
 It also requires ongoing development of the targeted infrastructure, technical opportunities and data sharing principles.

 To support the communication with the Arctic Council a link to the Senior Arctic Officials has been established through the Secretariat of the Arctic Council’s Conservation of Arctic Flora and Fauna Working Group (CAFF).

 The foundation for the Arctic SDI is the legally non-binding “Memorandum of Understanding” (MOU).